khadas/khadas_docs/source/edge/BootFromSpiFlash.md

 kedge# sf write $kernel_addr_r 0 $filesize
 kedge# reset
 ```
+{% note info Tip %}
-*Tip: This will take about 3 minutes, please be patient.*
+This will take about 3 minutes, please be patient.
+{% endnote %}

 After reboot, you will boot from the SPI-Flash.